Hiking the ʻAihualama Falls Trail at Lyon Arboretum on Oʻahu, Hawaiʻi

 How Bad are the Mosquitoes?

-Compared to the neighboring Mānoa Falls Trail, the mosquitoes throughout Lyon Arboretum and the ʻAihualama Falls Trail are pretty bad!
+Compared to the neighboring Mānoa Falls Trail, the mosquitoes throughout Lyon Arboretum and the ʻAihualama Falls Trail are pretty bad, which is why I highly recommend wearing long sleeves and hiking pants for a more enjoyable experience.

 ʻAihualama Falls Trailhead Parking

-When you drive up to the Mānoa Falls parking attendant, simply let them know that you are there for Lyon Arboretum, and they will let you through at no cost.
+Simply let the Mānoa Falls parking attendant know about your Lyon Arboretum reservation when you arrive at the first parking area, and they will let you through at no cost.

 Google Maps Directions: Lyon Arboretum